 My regular Currently Loving feature here on Splodz Blogz is an eclectic mix of bits and bobs to wear, to read, to eat, to use, and to do.
 They are all things I am particularly enjoying at the moment, normally ten of them (I can’t always count).
-Some are brand new, while others are are much more tries and tested.
+Some are brand new, while others are much more tried and tested.
 Some things even make a return appearance if I’m really in love!
 The idea of this very bloggy blog post is to simply give a thumbs up to the things I like, and give you some ideas for yourself, some recommendations, some thoughts, and maybe helps you get to know me a little better.

 And as always, once you’ve read mine, I’d love to read yours – note them in the comments box below or send me your links over on twitter and let me know what you are currently loving…